MattBelka/testing_google_chrome/README.md

 # testing_google_chrome
-Tests cases of main functionalities of Google Chrome browser.
+Basic manual testing of main functionalities of Google Chrome browser.
+File contains designed and executed test cases of principal functionalites of browser.
+These materials constitute applied processes from "ISTQB Syllabus" of manual testing and have a training character.